 The High Museum of Art, The Alliance Theatre, The Fox Theatre—just to name a few, are a part of the large arts scene in Midtown.
 Stroll through the exhibits at the High, and make sure to stop at the Greene Family Learning Gallery (The Greene Family Learning Gallery is temporarily closed).
 See a show at the Alliance Theatre, with fantastic theatrical performances for the very young to adult.
 The Woodruff Arts Center’s grounds are full of fun sculptures, and in addition to being home to The Alliance Theatre, they are also home to the Atlanta Symphony Orchestra, an awesome opportunity to introduce your kids to classical music.
 The Fox Theatre always has a few family-friendly traveling shows worked into each season, including popular Broadway hits.
 Another stop is Museum of Design Atlanta (MODA), to learn how design influences many aspects of life.
 See our calendar for shows, exhibits and special events.

 Atlanta Botanical Garden is a favorite for many Atlantans, an escape of lush landscape in the middle of the city.
 Families can travel through the different areas—the Rose Garden, Skyline Garden, Fuqua Orchid Center, Japanese Garden and of course, the Lou Glenn Children’s Garden.
 The Children’s’ Garden includes a water painting area, a playground shaped like a bird’s nest and more ways for kids to learn about nature.
 See our calendar for special events.

 Shopping at Ponce City Market

 Ponce City Market is a fun place to explore with your family.
 Once a Sears, Roebuck & Co. distribution center, then City Hall East housing government offices, it is now full of delicious eateries and popular shops making it a fully re-vamped mall experience.
-Four reasons why we love it:

 Home to Puppets